BattlestarCoin/docker-daemon/README.md

 Battlestar Coin V1.2.3 Node
 ========

 This image is to run Battlestarcoin daemon as a node but if you add your wallet.dat into /home/batl/.batl, you can also use this as a personal wallet.
-And wallet wills take if you add some coins
+And wallet will stake if you add some coins

 ### Start the node from docker command line